UniversalDependencies/docs/_gd/index.md

 ### `parataxis`

 Where you have a big long sentence with lots of "ars' esan" and "ars' ise"s in it, treat them like punctuation and make them `parataxis` of the most contentful content word in the nearest quoted text so as to avoid non-projectivity.
-Sentence n01_038 is an example of this.
+Sentence n01\_038 is an example of this.

 ### _an t-seachdain seo chaidh_ and others

 'last week', literally 'this week that went'.
-Treat _chaidh_ as being `acl:relcl` of _t-seachdain_ (pw05_005, also _ceud_ in the sense of 'century': see fp01_034).
+Treat _chaidh_ as being `acl:relcl` of _t-seachdain_ (pw05\_005, also _ceud_ in the sense of 'century': see fp01_034).

 ### _urrainn_

 In most dialects the person (or thing) that can follows the preposition _do_ so is of course `obl`.
-In some, however, you can say, for example, _'s urrainn mi_, so in this case _mi_ is `obl` of _urrainn_.
+In some, however, you can say, for example, _'s urrainn mi_, so in this case _mi_ is `nmod` of _urrainn_.

 ---